 The whale watching Reykjavik tours start in the Old Harbour in downtown Reykjavik and most of them are focused mainly on the southern part of Faxaflói bay, just off the capital.
 The average Iceland whale watching tour cost is around 100 Euros and it usually lasts 3 hours.
 If you happen to head out North, Husavik (one hour East of Akureyri) is another great spot for whale watching.

 #2.
 Diving between two continents in Thingvellir National Park

+Wildlife-filled trips are not just the tip of the iceberg when it comes to visiting an adventurous country.
 Located 40 km from Reykjavik, Thingvellir National Park is a fantastic place for a snorkeling adventure.
 The Silfra fissure (the divergent tectonic boundary between the North American and Eurasian plates) is considered one of Iceland’s most alluring snorkeling spots and is located right in the heart of the national park.

 Upon arrival at Silfra, you will receive a dry suit and snorkeling equipment.
 The snorkeling tour takes around 40 minute and explores the four main sections of Silfra.
 The highlight is floating through the Big Crack, Silfra’s narrowest section and where the continental plates are so incredibly close.